 Dependency on the vendor relationship for continuity

 The good news?
-Every one of these risks is manageable with the right partner and the right contract structure.
+Each of these risks is manageable with the right partner and contract structure.

 You are pre-Series A with $400K in funding.
 You need to ship a product in 90 days.
 Hiring an in-house team is not realistic; it would cost you six months and most of your runway before a single feature ships.
 Outsourcing gets you a full-stack team in two weeks, lets you validate your product, and gives you leverage to raise your next round with real traction.